-Journal of Scientific Papers "Social development and Security" will respond to all claims or doubt of research or publication misconduct raised by readers, reviewers, or others.
-If concerns about the conduct or validity of academic work are raised, the Editorial Board with an involvement of relevant experts, as appropriate, will assess cases of possible plagiarism or duplicate/redundant publication.
+Journal of Scientific Papers "Social Development and Security" will respond to all claims or doubt of research or publication misconduct raised by readers, reviewers, or others.
+If concerns about the conduct or validity of academic work are raised, the Editorial Board with an involvement of relevant experts, as appropriate, will assess cases of a possible plagiarism or duplicate/redundant publication.
 The editor will also ask the author(s) about responding to the affairs.
-Journal of Scientific Papers "Social development and Security" will take this to the institutional level: the journal may request an investigation by the institution or other appropriate bodies, if that response is unsatisfactory.
+Journal of Scientific Papers "Social Development and Security" will take this to the institutional level: the journal may request an investigation by the institution or other appropriate bodies, if that response is unsatisfactory.

 Duties of the Reviewers

 Contribution to Editorial Decisions

-Peer review is an obligatory step in making editorial decisions and, if necessary, in improving the paper through the editorial communications with the author.
+Peer review is an obligatory step in making editorial decisions and, if necessary, in improving the paper through editorial communications with the author.

 The reviewer, asked for peer review, who feels the shortage of qualification in the research reported in a manuscript or knows about the lack of time that makes his/her review impossible at the appointed time should notify the editor and relieve himself from the review process.